phasehq/kubernetes-secrets-operator/README.md

 # Phase Kubernetes Operator

-### Securely manage and sync environment variables with Phase in your Kubernetes cluster with End-to-End encryption.
+### Securely sync secrets and environment variables with Phase in your Kubernetes cluster.

 ```
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⢠⠔⠋⣳⣖⠚⣲⢖⠙⠳⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀